 Fast forward (quite) a few years on...
 I came to Tokyo.
 Imagine my delight when I discovered that Japan is a stationery mecca!
 Cue, wide crazy eyes and manic spending sprees.
 When I visit a stationery shop I will stand for hours looking at pens, notebooks, sticky tape, testing the ink, feeling the paper, looking at all the designs.
 From clothbound journals to a simple paper pad, I still love it all.

 One day I inadvertently started a washi tape (masking tape) collection because I just couldn’t decide which ones I liked best.
 What if I needed a pattern instead of a plain one?
 Just to be safe I bought them all.
 Recently I’ve started practicing brush lettering and calligraphy so I had to buy all the materials for that…then I found out about the Frixion erasable pens, pencils and stamps which I had to try out…and then of course I had to buy extra stickers and seals to go with my new year's schedule…you get the drift.

 Japanese stationery is on another level and I am hopelessly addicted.
 I wanted to share this passion of mine with you.
 Each Bungu Box contains my personal recommendation of stationery products.

-Future boxes will contain an element of collaboration with some fantastically talented, Japan-related artists and designers to create one-off products.
+All boxes contain an element of collaboration with some fantastically talented, Japan-related artists and designers.
 I hope you enjoy collecting these boxes as much as I enjoy making them.